Update for winter: President Schill has announced plans for spring term.

 Public bathrooms will be cleaned and sanitized daily; touch points will be sanitized multiple times per day using EPA-registered disinfectants.
 We strongly encourage students to enhance our cleaning efforts by wiping down surfaces you have touched in the bathrooms after use.
 Paper towels from touchless dispensers and EPA-registered disinfectants are provided.

-Dining facilities will remove self-serve food options and provide packaged or made-to-order food.
-Residents can pay using their UO ID and avoid direct contact in the checkout process.
+Dining facilities will remove self-serve food options and provide packaged or made-to-order food with limited indoor and outdoor dining.
+Residents can pay using their UO ID card and avoid direct contact in the checkout process.